bartazouhair/alx-system_engineering-devops/README.md

-Here are all my tasks concerning "0x00.
+So, Here are all my tasks concerning "0x00.
 Shell, basics"